This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 To keep your basil plants healthy and resilient to the threats of pests and infections, the most important thing to do is ensure your basil is kept in optimal growing conditions.

 Basil plants love heat, sunlight, good air circulation, nutrition, and semi-dry conditions are key for basil to thrive.
-Make sure your plants look healthy, and act quickly if they show signs of stress such as discolouration or wilting.
+Make sure your plants look healthy, and act quickly if they show signs of stress such as any discolouration or wilting.

 Here are some other key tips for healthy basil: